-(a) The Foundation and the Tuberculous and Chest Disabled Veterans' Association (the "Association") entered into a five year joint lease agreement for the Vancouver office beginning on 1 October 2011 which was subsequently extended for an additional five years commencing on 1 October 2016.
-On 1 October 2021 the lease was extended for an additional five year period.
+(a) The Foundation and the Tuberculous and Chest Disabled Veterans' Association (the "Association") hold a joint lease agreement for the Vancouver premises which was most recently extended for a five year term commencing on 1 October 2021.
 The Foundation sub-leases a portion of this office space to the Royal Canadian Legion Branch 44 and utilizes 100% of the remaining space.
 The related rent expense is recorded in these financial statements accordingly.